|

 Double sided DVDs can store 9.4GB for single layer and 17GB for

 dual-layer disks.
+DVD-Audio -

 Launched in mid-2000, this audio-only storage format similar to